braheezy/MyERC20/README.md

    - Bettered my project architecture skills
  - Manage smart contracts with Truffle suite and use [Ganache](https://www.trufflesuite.com/ganache) for development

-This project is by nowhere near complete.
+This project is nowhere near complete.
 I could spend months fiddling and improving usability and interface friendlieness.
 The longer I use the app, the more QoL improvements and edge cases I find that could be handled.
+I have not stressed test it and placed it under extreme use or environments.
+That said, the app should work and not break under normal operation.

-But life is short and there more projects to work on, especially those more smart contract based (sorry web dev).
-Keep an open mind as you use it.
+Life is short and there are more projects to work on, especially more focused on smart contract (sorry web dev).
+Keep an open mind as you use it because it's my first :)

 ### What it does <a name="what_does"/>
 This application provides very basic token management services: